cds-astro/tutorials/README.md

 You can also download the notebooks to your personal machine and use them there.

 Note the currently supported python versions and the list of dependencies in the file [`requirements.txt`](requirements.txt).

-:rotating_light: Known issues :rotating_light:

-- with python 3.11: installation of MOCpy returns "module frozen" error

-Additionnaly, to be able to see the [`ipyaladin`](https://github.com/cds-astro/ipyaladin "https://github.com/cds-astro/ipyaladin") widget you will need to enable the extensions by running the two lines in the file [`postBuild`](https://github.com/cds-astro/postBuild "https://github.com/cds-astro/postBuild").
-This widget is currently supported in Jupyter Notebooks but not in JupyterLab.

 ## Flight plan